Twin-Unified-Studios/TwinUnifiedStudios.github.io/README.md

 > [!IMPORTANT]
 > This repository is not open source.
 All content, code, and materials are protected under copyright law and may not be used, copied, modified, or distributed without express written permission.

-All rights reserved © 2025 Twin Unified Studios.
+All rights reserved © 2025 Twin Unified Studios LLC.

 Unauthorized use, duplication, modification, or distribution of any part of this repository — including source code, images, text, layout, or design — is strictly prohibited and may result in civil and/or criminal penalties under applicable U.S. federal and state laws.